SkygearIO/skygear-doc/content/installation/android.md

 }
 ```

-4. You will be hinted for a project sync as you have updated the gradle file.
+4. You will be hinted for a project sync as you have updated the `gradle` files.
 The Skygear Android SDK will have been installed when the sync is completed.

 ## Step 2: Configure Skygear in your app